MrShiny608/MrShiny608/_posts/2025-04-22-OhNoYouDidnt.md

 *Python materializes beside me in the interview room - cloaked in swirling purple vapour, its presence bending the rules of logic and* - okay okay, enough with the dramatisation! 🧙‍♂️

 Erm, yes, so, beating all expectations Python has not only achieved performance *on par with Go* but it's also avoided the stepped allocations, at `n = 10` Python took \~1604ns!
-I checked out some PEPs and the CPython dictionary [source code](https://github.com/python/cpython/blob/main/Objects/dictobject.c), here’s what’s going on:
+I checked out some PEPs and the CPython dictionary [source code](https://github.com/python/cpython/blob/main/Objects/dictobject.c), here's what's going on:

-- `complement in hashmap` and `hashmap[a] = i` are backed by C implementations, these operations don’t stay in Python - they cross the boundary into optimized C code, skipping the interpreter’s overhead entirely.
+- `complement in hashmap` and `hashmap[a] = i` are backed by C implementations, these operations don't stay in Python - they cross the boundary into optimized C code, skipping the interpreter's overhead entirely.
 That boundary crossing is expensive in general, but once through, you get raw performance with near-native memory access speeds. 🚀
-- Writes to dict are mostly memory-bound - and Python’s bottleneck *is* the CPU.
-While waiting for those memory accesses to complete, the CPU doesn’t just sit idle.
+- Writes to dict are mostly memory-bound - and Python's bottleneck *is* the CPU.
+While waiting for those memory accesses to complete, the CPU doesn't just sit idle.
 It stays busy interpreting Python bytecode, handling reference counting, checking types, and managing control flow.

 Combined, these mean Python is able to perform ridiculously fast, and time it's allocations to fit better within CPU utilisation.
 If you squint hard, you *can* spot micro-steps, but they're faint.
 The interpreted nature of Python smooths the curve. 🌊

 ## So what's the real takeaway? 🎓

 Big-O isn't about speed - it's about rate of decay.
 Profiling beats speculation every time.
 Complexity tells you *how bad things might get*, but not *when*.
 That line?
-You won’t find it on a whiteboard - you find it on a profiler.
+You won't find it on a whiteboard - you find it on a profiler.

 - ✅ Measure first.
 Think later.
 - ✅ Choose algorithms based on *real-world contexts*, not theoretical elegance.